sore0159/devblog/devlog.md

 Publishing now consists only of adding a timestamp, no index database is needed.
 Generating the site is now an all or nothing affair, and list/index pages for tags will be statically created on site generation.

+Publishing and basic generation is operational: tinkering around with page layout has begun.
+The next step is creating inter-page structure, such as "next" and "prev" links, as well as tag listings.

 2017 05 23